 Storytimes are a fun and interactive experience for the whole family promoting a love of reading and learning for all ages.
-Storytimes are a great way for caregivers and families to learn early literacy best practices for continuing the learning experience in the home.
-Storytellers model the five best practices of early literacy: Talk, Sing, Read, Write, Play.
+Storytimes help caregivers and families learn early literacy best practices for continuing the learning experience in the home.
+Library storytellers model the five best practices of early literacy: Talk, Sing, Read, Write, Play.
 For helpful ideas to get you started, see the American Library Association's Early Literacy Guidelines.

-During a typical storytime, a Storyteller reads a great story aloud encouraging the audience to participate.
+During a typical storytime, a storyteller reads a great story aloud encouraging the audience to participate.
 Storytimes incorporate songs and fingerplays, which help children learn about the structure and sound of language.
-Storytimes for young children include play, which is how they learn and feature helpful information on child development and early learning.
-For more questions about storytimes, please call the Children’s Information Desk.
+Storytimes sometimes feature information on child development and early learning and may include play, which is a vital component in how children learn.

 For more information about storytimes, please call the Children's Information Desk at the Archibald Library (909) 774-3925 or the Paul A. Biane Library (909) 774-3975.